Actinic reticuloid L57.1

 This section has been translated automatically.

-Mostly extensive, massively itchy, also painful, chronic eczematous skin changes with considerable lichenification and clear infiltration of the skin, which leads to a leather-like increase in the consistency of the lesioned skin, become apparent.
-The skin lesions are clearly demarcated from the unexposed skin, whereby this transition is not sharply linear, but irregularly loosened with "scattering phenomena".
-Ectropion (which is clinically very disabling) often occurs in the case of eyelid infestation and requires constant ophthalmological therapy.
+There are usually extensive, severely itchy, painful, chronic eczematous skin changes with considerable lichenification and clear infiltration of the skin, which leads to a leathery increase in the consistency of the lesional skin.
+The skin changes are clearly demarcated from the unexposed skin, whereby this transition is not sharp in a linear fashion, but rather irregularly loosened with "scattered phenomena".
+Ectropion (clinically very disabling) often occurs with eyelid involvement and requires constant ophthalmologic treatment.

 The skin changes persist for months after low UV exposure, can subside in winter and then exacerbate and persist again in spring after brief UV exposure.
-After a number of years, this rhythm is lost and the eczematous skin changes persist throughout the year, with an additional worsening of the chronic eczema condition occurring during the light-rich season.
+After a number of years, this rhythm is lost and the eczematous skin changes persist all year round, with an additional worsening of the chronic eczema condition occurring in the light-rich season.

-A Facies leontina as maximum expression of the actinic reticuloid in the facial area is possible.
+Facies leontina as the maximum manifestation of the actinic reticuloid in the facial area is possible.

-Furthermore, in rare cases of high light sensitization, the eczematous event can also affect the entire integument with development of erythroderma.
+Furthermore, in rare cases of severe light sensitization, the eczematous process can also affect the entire integument with the development of erythroderma.

-Very rarely a transition into a malignant lymphoma of the T-cell type has been reported.
-This statement may not be regarded as confirmed.
+In very rare cases, a transition to malignant lymphoma of the T-cell type has been reported.

 Therapy